Settle (furniture): Settle bed

-The settle bed was a metamorphising piece of furniture, functioning as a seat during the day, and converting into a bed at night which first appeared in Ireland in the early 1600s.The hinged seat could be opened out onto the floor to create a bed.
-Settle beds were in regular use in Ireland into the 1950s, which some retained as beds for visitors until the 1990s.
+The settle bed was a metamorphising piece of furniture, functioning as a seat during the day, and converting into a bed at night which first appeared in Ireland in the early 1600s.
+The hinged seat could be opened out onto the floor to create a bed.
+Settle beds were in regular use in Ireland into the 1950s, with some retained as beds for visitors until the 1990s.
 These beds were also known as "saddle beds", "press beds", or "sepple beds".
 The beds could be used to accommodate travelling workmen or craftsmen, or for children.
 Like dressers, it is likely that most settle beds were constructed in situ.

 Settle table

-Similar to the settle bed, the settle table (or monks bench) was a configuration of settle bed which allowed for a hinged back to be tipped 90 degrees for form a table.
-Settle tables were most common in Ireland in Counties Wexford, Kilkenny and Waterford.
+Similar to the settle bed, the settle table (or monk's bench) was a configuration of settle bed which allowed for a hinged back to be tipped 90 degrees for form a table.
+Settle tables were most common in Ireland in counties Wexford, Kilkenny and Waterford.
 Examples of settle tables can also be found in England and Wales.

 Robinson also describes a specimen of a settle and table combination, with a chest in the seat that was made in the 17th century (see right).
 "The flanges in the back have a long slit in the lower half, into which fits a peg on the inside of the back of the arm.
 The back is raised and drawn forwards to serve as a table top as far as the play of the pegs in the slit allows".